17 January 2018

 Mother always warned us to stay on the grassy hill and not to venture down the steep banks into the dangerous woods.
 These days I spend most of my time doing the opposite.
 The winding trails seem far more interesting than the flat grass.
 Today though, I wanted to see the Obelisk, built by William Chamberlayne in 1910 when the land was still his.
 Originally, the tall column of Portland stone was a memorial to Whig politician Charles James Fox and was called the Fox Memorial.
 After Col Wright bought the land, his son, a captain in the 4th Dragoon Guards, dedicated the memorial to his two favourite horses and they are rumoured to be buried beneath it.
 He had their names engraved in the Obelisk but, later, Lord Radstock had them removed and added his own inscription, “The earth is the Lord’s and the fullness thereof – Psalms 24.1.”

 When CJ and I reached the Weston Lane entrance to the park I’d planned to walk across to the Obelisk and take a photo or two.
 What we found though, surprised me so much, I totally forgot.
-Since last summer, when I last ventured onto the top of the park to watch a Spitfires training session, a new play area has sprung up.
+Since last summer, when I last ventured onto the top of the park, a new play area has sprung up.
 It is dominated by a climbing frame in the shape of a Spitfire and I was so enchanted by it, all thoughts of the Obelisk flew out of my head.

 The photos I’d planned of the grassy field and the Obelisk were never taken, although you can just see the Obelisk behind the swings in one of the pictures I did take.
 As I rarely walk on the field, photographs of it and the monument are few and far between so I’m quite cross with myself for getting so easily distracted.
 The only picture I could find was taken on a rare snowy day in February 2015.
 It will have to suffice.